d15rup7or/Labs/Brainpan/README.md

 ![](https://raw.githubusercontent.com/d15rup7or/Labs/master/Brainpan/img/192.168.56.106:9999.png)

 It looks useless.
-I also used telnet but still nothing, the application responded with the following: Connection closed by foreign host. \
+I also used telnet but still nothing, the application responded with the following: Connection closed by foreign host.

-The app behaves as if it were a kind of server.
+The app behaves as if it were a kind of a server.
 After opening the socket it waits for connection, checks the input and then closes.

 ## 2. Fuzzing

 Preinstalled Immunity Debugger on Windows 32-bit VM may come in handy here.

 **In the first round** we're gonna send a long, repeated string of A's with a simple fuzzer visible below.
-By running the script the terminal will tell us whether providing sufficiently long input can crash the app:
+By running the script, the terminal will tell us whether providing sufficiently long input can crash the app:

 ```
 import socket